docsforadobe/after-effects-scripting-guide/docs/text/characterrange.rst

 Unlike the :ref:`TextDocument`, which looks at only the first character when returning character attributes, here the character range can span zero or more characters.
 As a consequence, two or more characters *may not have the same attribute value* and this mixed state will be signaled by returning ``undefined``.

 - The :ref:`characterStart<CharacterRange.characterStart>` attribute is the first character index of the range.
-- The :ref:`characterEnd<CharacterRange.characterEnd>` attribue will report the (last + 1) character index of the range, such that (:ref:`characterEnd<CharacterRange.characterEnd>` - :ref:`characterStart<CharacterRange.characterStart>`) represents the number of characters in the range.
+- The :ref:`characterEnd<CharacterRange.characterEnd>` attribute will report the (last + 1) character index of the range, such that (:ref:`characterEnd<CharacterRange.characterEnd>` - :ref:`characterStart<CharacterRange.characterStart>`) represents the number of characters in the range.

 It is acceptable for most attributes for the effective range to be zero - otherwise known as an insertion point.